'Midnight oil and early morning toil'

 Video

-Professor Nola Ishmael OBE, came to Britain from Barbados in 1963 as a young NHS trainee nurse and rose up the ranks to become the first black Director of Nursing in London.
+Professor Nola Ishmael OBE, joined the NHS in 1963 and rose up the ranks to become the first black Director of Nursing in London.

 -